 Maybe a child is utilizing aggression because that is modeled in the way his or her parents connect.
 I am not even necessarily talking about a violent home life.
 Some families are loud and abrasive, and that is simply the culture of the family unit.
 There is nothing wrong with connecting in this way, as long as no one is getting hurt.

-Maybe a child has learned that acting in an aggressive way gets them attention, because when he/she moves in to kick someone, a teacher or caregiver runs over, provides eye contact, tells them why that behavior is not okay.
-Often, getting in trouble or facing a consequence is better than not getting any contact or connection at all.
-In a room full of children and few teachers, this may be the child’s best bet at receiving individualized attention.
+Maybe a child has learned that acting in an aggressive way gets them attention, because when they moves in to kick someone, a teacher or caregiver runs over, provides eye contact, tells them why that behavior is not okay.
+Getting in trouble or facing a consequence is better than not getting any contact or connection at all.
+In a room full of children and few teachers, this may be the child's best bet at receiving individualized attention.

 When this experience of purposeful aggression comes up repeatedly, I find that parents become fixated on consequences.
 Then, they become increasingly frustrated when consequences aren't effective.
 The reason this approach isn't working is because, for the child, the consequence isn't the point.

 If this is a pattern, they probably already know a consequence is coming.
 Their need for connection simply outweighs the drawbacks of the consequence.
 Where before they felt a lack of connection, now they have you completely focused on them.
-Brilliant, isn’t it?
-The reality is that until the need is met in another way, the consequence isn’t going to have any power.
+Brilliant, isn't it?
+Until the need is met in another way, the consequence isn't going to have any power.

-It is incredibly easy to label aggressive behaviors as bad, wrong, and not okay.
+It is incredibly easy to label aggressive behaviors as bad or wrong.
 It is just as easy to link these behaviors to your child or your parenting ability.
-In a world where violence is in the headlines almost every day, I fully understand the fear that your child’s aggressive behaviors may lead to more extreme aggression in the future.
-By clarifying the causes of aggression, I hope to provide you with a more compassionate lens.
+By clarifying the causes of the behavior, you can have more compassionate lens.

-If you take a single nugget away from this article, I hope it is this: aggression is your child’s innate wisdom at work.
-Aggression is not a disease or a problem; it is simply a symptom of an internal experience.
+Aggression is your child's innate wisdom at work—it's not a disease or a problem; it is simply a symptom of an internal experience.
 The best results come not from covering up the symptoms but from providing support to the core and the root of the experience.